dtlight/davids-lab.com/content/blogs/control-plane-setup.md

 hiddenInHomeList: true
 ---

+This blog walks though how I went about setting up kubeadm on my primary control plane node.
 This concerns setting up the control plane nodes which run a fresh installation of Pi OS.
 I've already reserved IPs for all Raspberry Pis on my router.
 For my homelab static IPs will ensure stable Kubernetes node communication, ExternalDNS updates, and Harbor registry access without lease expiration disruptions.
+If you want to see the polished end result, the install script is located [here](https://github.com/dtlight/homelab/blob/main/runbooks/k8sSetup/install-k8s.sh).

 ## Create staic IPs for CP node + kube vip: